JoshuaKGoldberg/create/packages/site/src/content/docs/runtime/creations.md

 ### `metadata`

-Descriptions of what files, matched by glob.
+Descriptions for classifications of files, matched by glob.

 Metadata can be useful when blocks rely on other blocks.
 Often, earlier blocks will describe the types of files they allow users to add on disk.